cutelyst 4.3.0

 Configuration file options

 There are some options you can set in your application configuration file in the Cutelyst_CSRFProtection_Plugin section.
+You can override the defaults by setting a QVariantMap with selected default values to the constructor.

 The reason for setting a long-lived expiration time is to avoid problems in the case of a user closing a browser or bookmarking a page and then loading that page from a browser cache.
 Without persistent cookies, the form submission would fail in this case.